 How to Avoid Employee Burnout When Scaling

 For businesses, growth is of the utmost importance.
 Companies that fail to grow become stagnant and these motionless enterprises eventually sputter and fail.
-In the modern era, growth often comes in the form of international expansion as companies seek out new markets on foreign shores.
-While opportunities can be found in those markets, rapid expansion on a global scale can also present new and unexpected challenges.
-One of those potential challenges is the increased risk of burnout, as you and your team find yourselves overloaded with added workplace demands.
+Growth often comes in the form of international expansion.
+Companies seek out new markets on foreign shores.
+Opportunities are found in those markets.
+However rapid expansion on a global scale presents unexpected challenges.
+One challenge is the increased risk of burnout, as you and your team find yourselves overloaded with added workplace demands.
 Here we list the signs to look out for to help you avoid employee burnout within your organisation.

-It is not uncommon for employers to mismanage their international scaling efforts by underestimating the increased workload and capacity of their personnel.
-Unfortunately, these mistakes can lead to burnout – both for the business owner and their employees.
-If your company is expanding and you suspect that you or your team might be getting overloaded by the pace of new growth, the chances are that your company has miscalculated one of these areas:
+It is not uncommon for employers to mismanage their international scaling efforts by underestimating the workload and capacity of their personnel.
+These mistakes can lead to burnout.
+Both for the business owner and employees.
+If your company is rapidly expanding, your team will be getting overloaded by the pace, the chances are that you have miscalculated one of the following areas.

-- Realistic allocation of responsibility: There is a natural tendency to rely on the most competent people in your organisation to carry out new projects or assist you with new work.
-Unfortunately, this can mean a marked increase in responsibilities for those employees which if they’re unprepared, can add to their stress and create new levels of frustration.
+- Realistic allocation of responsibility: There is a tendency to rely on the most competent people to carry out new projects.
+Unfortunately, this means an increase in responsibilities for those employees which can create new levels of frustration.

-- The infrastructure needed to support the expansion: Companies that misjudge their infrastructure needs can create chaos within their enterprises.
-The unnecessary strain on a company’s structure can hinder normal processes, creating more work for overloaded employees.
+- The infrastructure needed to support the expansion: Companies that misjudge their infrastructure can create chaos within their enterprises because the unnecessary strain on a company’s structure can hinder normal processes, creating more work for overloaded employees.

 - The appropriate level of support: Sometimes, companies can misjudge their efforts so badly that they fail to provide the right level of offshore support to manage the growth in their foreign markets.
-That invariably results in the company’s original core team being forced to pick up the slack.
+This results in the company’s original core team being forced to pick up the slack.

 - Focus on personnel: Many companies simply fail to consider the amount of work each individual has.
-They become so focused on the needs of the business and the targets they must reach, that they fail to consider the impact on the team.
-Business owners and management take on too much at once and have no mechanisms in place to monitor employee morale and engagement.
-Often, overload and burnout occur before these companies realise that there’s a problem.
+They become so focused on the needs of the business and the targets, that they fail to consider the team impact.
+Business owners take on too much at once and have no mechanisms in place to monitor employee morale.
+Often, overload and burnout occur because these companies don’t realise there’s a problem.

 Indicators of Work Overload

-If you suspect that your staff are struggling with their workloads due to new growth, it’s important to take steps to address the situation to avoid employee burnout.
-Of course, you won’t be able to correct the problem if you can’t identify it.
+If you suspect that your staff are struggling with their workloads, take steps to address the situation to.
+You won’t be able to correct the problem if you can’t identify it.
 The good news is that there are a number of signs that indicate the onset of employee fatigue.
 Overload – or burnout as some like to call it – is a state in which a person is experiencing noticeable exhaustion on a mental, emotional or physical level.
-Severe burnout often sees employees exhausted in every way and can be accompanied by any of the following symptoms:
+Severe burnout can be accompanied by any of the following symptoms:

-- A resigned attitude in which the employee seems to have no confidence in their ability to change their circumstances.
+- A resigned attitude, the employee seems to have no confidence in their ability to change circumstances.

-- Lack of motivation which can often manifest as an expression of disillusionment with the company and their role in its mission.
+- Lack of motivation often manifests as an expression of disillusionment with their role in the companies mission.

-- Cognitive issues.
-If they seem distracted, unable to perform routine tasks or otherwise mentally distant, it could be a sign that they’ve reached their limit.
+- If they seem unable to perform tasks or otherwise mentally distant, it is sign that they’ve reached their limit.

-- Emotional disruption.
-Employees who have taken too much on can be short-tempered, easily frustrated and otherwise difficult to predict.
+- Employees who have taken too much on are short-tempered, easily frustrated and difficult to predict.

 Addressing the Problem

 Examine your growth plan and the strategy you’re using to implement it.
 You may need to reassign some responsibilities to others, hire new members or alter your plan to ease the overload.
-The solution may even be something as simple as providing those employees with more autonomy – especially if your collaborative structure is too time-consuming.
+The solution may even be something as simple as providing those employees with more autonomy.
 Sometimes they just need greater empowerment and the freedom to do their jobs without undue interruption or micromanagement.

 Ultimately the way to avoid employee burnout is to avoid unnecessary excess work altogether.
 It is possible to scale into new international markets without overloading your team.
-Make sure that your growth plan takes into account their existing workloads and ensure you provide every level of your organisation with the support and resources needed to prevent that overload.
-In the end, this is the best way to facilitate the execution of your global growth strategy, while preserving the health and well-being of your company and each of your employees.
+Make sure that your plan takes into account existing workloads and ensure you provide the support needed to prevent overload.